izntariq/thatsTheNews/README.md

-# revue
+# Thats The News

-A reddit clone built with Vue.js and Flask
+A News app that provides topic based feeds comprising of artice summaries with their respective headlines and links, based on reddit clone built with Vue.js and Flask

 ![Screenshot](https://raw.githubusercontent.com/Lanseuo/revue/master/screenshot.png)